alespol/agiledrop/README.md

-# drupal 8 custom module
+# drupal 8 custom block

-DRUPAL8 CUSTOM BLOCK/SERVICE MODULE
+DRUPAL8 CUSTOM BLOCK USING SERVICE

 ---
 Create a custom block which will be displayed in the sidebar on event